 Announcement Regarding California’s Drought Conditions

-- Replace part of your lawn with California friendly plants and save thousands of gallons a month.
+- Replace your lawn with California-friendly plants and save thousands of gallons a month.

 - Fix leaking faucets and running toilets.
 Save up to 20 gallons a day.

 - Fill the bathtub halfway or less and save 17-25 gallons per bath.

 - Wash full loads of laundry and save between 15 and 45 gallons per load.

 - Use a dishwasher instead of handwashing and save up to 24 gallons per load of dishes.